 Have you ever celebrated oranges?
 Tripura does that every year!
 The Orange and Tourism Festival is a unique festival that is celebrated in Jampui Hills to express gratitude to mother nature for the amazing and bumper yield of oranges.
-One should definitely be a part of the festival since the hilly region has an excellent variety of oranges and mesmerizing views that are enough to satiate your taste buds and soul respectively.

 The cultivation of oranges is not very old to Jampui Hills.
 It all started in the 1960s primarily for the purpose of self-consumption.
 Later when the locals realized that they can trade them to other parts of the country, they started planting more of them.
 This increase in the production of oranges strengthened the local economy and increased employment as well.
 Today, Jampui oranges have created a unique place in the market for themselves for their good quality, and aroma.

 Jampui oranges have garnered much acclaim at various competitions where the edible items are judged on their overall quality, taste, aroma, and nutritional value.
 Celebrated every year in the month of November, this festival is an opportunity for tourists to taste these widely renowned Jampui oranges and also purchase them.

 These fresh and aromatic oranges which are also very juicy and taste delicious are only cultivated in Jampui Hills of Tripura.
 You will not find a similar kind of the thanksgiving event anywhere else in the world.
 The festival also features an exhibition wherein oranges are displayed and local artists make models of animals using oranges.
 These creative animal models are delightful to the eyes and appeal to everyone from kids to elderly people.